Skip to content

 A push model, not polling

-Unlike the old getblocktemplate RPC where mining software repeatedly polls the node, a Template Provider proactively pushes updates at the moments they matter, such as when a new block is found or the mempool shifts materially.
-The specification also requires that a Template Provider attempt to broadcast any block mined from work it provided, so it must track the work it has distributed.
+Unlike the old getblocktemplate RPC, where mining software repeatedly polls the node and hopes it asked at the right moment, a Template Provider proactively pushes updates at the moments they matter: a new block found, or a mempool shift that meaningfully changes fees.
+Templates can even be sent as future templates before the triggering block arrives, so the activating SetNewPrevHash is a tiny message and no time is wasted rebuilding work at the most valuable instant in mining.
+The specification also requires that a Template Provider attempt to broadcast any block mined from work it provided, so it tracks the work it has distributed rather than acting as a fire-and-forget feed.

 In Simple Terms